Sam Follett

 Samuel Follett (born August 30, 2002) is a Canadian curler from Paradise, Newfoundland and Labrador.
-He currently plays third for Team Nathan Young.

 Career

 Follett and his team have been competing together from a very young age.
 It was in 2015 when the rink won their first provincial championship in the U16 NLCA Provincials.
 After their championship, they would move straight to the U18 curling division.

 In 2020, Follett won his first provincial championship in the U18 category.
 He competed for the first time with Joel Krats who was picked up for the tournament due to Ben Stringer being aged out.
 The Nathan Young rink beat Team Liam Quinlan 8-1 in the finals to qualify for the Canadian U18 Curling Championships.
 This tournament ended up being cancelled due to the outbreak of COVID-19.
 Follett also got the privilege of competing in the 2020 Winter Youth Olympics as an alternate player.
-The squad led by Nathan Young went 5-0 in the round robin before getting eliminating in the quarter finals of the play-offs.
+The squad led by Nathan Young went 5-0 in the round robin before getting eliminating in the quarter-finals of the play-offs.

 In 2021, Follett started off the year by competing in the 2021 Newfoundland and Labrador Tankard to try and compete in the 2021 Tim Hortons Brier.
 He would end up falling short of the playoffs and finish in the standings with a 3-4 record.
 Towards the end of the year though, he got to travel to the 2021 World Junior Qualification Event, representing Newfoundland and Labrador for a chance to be Team Canada in the 2022 World Junior Curling Championships.
 They fell one point short losing to Nova Scotia's Owen Purcell in the finals.